-WBO Bantamweight Champion John Riel Casimero of the Philippines takes on England’s Paul Butler in Dubai this Saturday, December 11th.
-The 12-rounder will reportedly be aired live in the UK on BT Sport 1.
-Casimero defended his title for the second time in August when he edged Guillemero Rigondeaux by split decision in one of the worst fights ever witnessed.
+WBO Bantamweight Champion John Riel Casimero of the Philippines takes on England’s Paul Butler in Liverpool this Friday, April 22nd.
+The 12-rounder will reportedly be aired live in the UK on Euro Sport 1 and was originally shceduled to take place back in December but Casimero pulled out due to illness.
+Casimero defended his title for the second time last August when he edged Guillemero Rigondeaux by split decision in one of the worst fights ever witnessed.
 Butler last fought in June when he beat Willibaldo Garcia via a 10-round split decision.
 Casimero won the crown in November, 2019 when he stopped Zolani Tete in the third round.
 His first defence was a third-round stoppage of Duke Micah last year.

 Casimero vs Butler Betting Odds